talon-one/talon_one.js/docs/ManagementApi.md

   'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
-  'batchId': "batchId_example", // String | Filter results by batches of coupons 'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'campaignState': "campaignState_example", // String | Filter results by the state of the campaign.
+  'batchId': "batchId_example", // String | Filter results by batches of coupons 'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'campaignState': "campaignState_example" // String | Filter results by the state of the campaign.
-  'body': new TalononeApi.AttributeQuery() // AttributeQuery |
 };
-apiInstance.searchCouponsAdvancedApplicationWideWithoutTotalCount(applicationId, opts).then(function(data) {
+apiInstance.searchCouponsAdvancedApplicationWideWithoutTotalCount(applicationId, body, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);